-The zombie is about to be let out of the bag.
+The zombie has been let out of the bag.

-Zombie Dogz, 1200 Brown St. in Dayton, plans to rise from the dead today at 11 a.m. with an expanded menu, Zombie Dogz co-owner David VanArtsdalen told this news organization.
+Zombie Dogz, 1200 Brown St. in Dayton, plans to rose from the dead at the end of January with an expanded menu, Zombie Dogz co-owner David VanArtsdalen told this news organization.

 >> RELATED: (Oct.
 27) Zombie Dogz fans lose their brains after bombshell announcement

 The beloved food truck turned brick-and-mortar restaurant at 1200 Brown St. was closed Jan.
 14-27 to prepare for the launch of an expanded menu.

 VanArtsdalen said he and his wife Lee want to keep the suspense until the restaurant opens, but said the new menu includes a variety of new “munches” like fried pretzel bites, tater tot poutine and regular and hand-battered cheese curds.

 Zombie Dogz will still serve the gourmet hot dogs that has earned it an intensely loyal local following.

 “The menu gives people more choices.
 Not everyone wants to eat hot dogs,” VanArtsdalen said.

 There will also be six different desserts and a beef and kimchi dish called “Creep Sho” in honor of a customer.